Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     unwanted fallthrough.

   **DOS_LINE_ENDINGS**
-    For DOS-formatted patches, there are extra ^M symbols at the end of the line.
+    For DOS-formatted patches, there are extra ^M symbols at the woke end of the woke line.
 These should be removed.

   **DT_SCHEMA_BINDING_PATCH**
     DT bindings moved to a json-schema based format instead of